HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. Copy the web address of your live map (in your second browser tab) and paste it into two places on your repo home page (in your first tab).
-First, click the `Edit` button near the top-right corner of your repo, paste your link there, and save.
-Second, open the `README.md` file or scroll down to the bottom of the repo home page, click the pencil symbol to edit it, paste your link under the label “(replace with link to your site)”, and scroll down to commit the change.
+First, click the *Edit* button near the top-right corner of your repo, paste your link there, and save.
+Second, open the `README.md` file or scroll down to the bottom of the repo home page, click the pencil symbol to edit it, paste your link under the label *(replace with link to your site)*, and scroll down to commit the change.
 See both steps in Figure
     <a href="#fig:leaflet-paste-links">62</a>.